Commonplace Health Check

 EXECUTE NOW

-Use this skill when the user reports that a Commonplace KB is not working correctly: missing skills, commonplace-* command failures, validation not found, the agent runtime not seeing the venv, or confusion around direnv.
-It applies both to installed KBs, where shipped content lives under kb/commonplace/, and to the Commonplace source repo, where shipped content lives directly under kb/.
+Use this skill when a Commonplace KB has missing skills, missing or failing commonplace-* commands, or commands that work in one shell but not in an IDE or agent runtime.
+It applies both to installed KBs, where shipped content lives under kb/commonplace/, and to the Commonplace source repository, where shipped content lives directly under kb/.

 Target symptom: $ARGUMENTS